 About Brendan

-Brendan Nolan was born and reared just to the north of the city of Dublin.
-When he was growing up in Ireland in the sixties and seventies there was a resurgence of interest in Irish music.
-Spearheading this musical rebirth were groups like The Dubliners and Planxty.
-Around the same time the singer-songwriter boom in America had taken off.
+Brendan Nolan is a true Dubliner.
+He grew up in Ireland at a time when there was a resurgence of interest in Irish music and when the singer-songwriter boom had taken off in North America.
 Both of these genres would ultimately influence his own music.

-He has been based in St. Pete Beach, Florida for nearly 12 years and has been featured several times on WMNF “Live” in Tampa.
-He has also performed at several festivals in the state including the Florida Folk Festival, Gamble Rogers Fest, and Wings and Strings.
-He has been a headliner at the North Texas Irish Festival in Dallas in ‘96, ‘99, and 2004.
-After playing Milwaukee’s huge Irish festival in August ‘02, he was invited back for the 2003 festival.
-He has also been a headliner at the Jackson Celtic Festival, the Savannah and Newport Irish Festivals.
+Brendan is based in St. Pete Beach, Florida where he has lived since 1993.
+He has been featured several times on WMNF "Live" in Tampa.
+He has played at many festivals in Florida, among them, the Sertoma Ranch Celtic Festival, Florida Folk Festival, Gamble Rogers Fest, and Wings and Strings.
+He has been a headliner on three occasions at the North Texas Irish Festival and also played the Milwaukee Irish Festival, Jackson Mississippi Celtic Fest, Savannah, and Kansas City, among others.

 See a list of places where Brendan has played.